 - Campus/hospital ID number

-- If the carpool is ending, you must email the Commuter Solutions Team and return the carpool permit to one of the Transportation Services office.
+- If the carpool is ending, you must email the Commuter Solutions Team and return the carpool permit to a Transportation Services office.

 - To cancel a carpool, include the captain’s name and contact information.